Yeah, there's a whole slew of them. LET'S GET THEM ALL!

 - The Berserker: His G2 incarnation tries to repress his older, more brutal nature.
-When everything goes to crap for him in the finale, he lets loose, and beats Optimus within an inch of his life.
+When everything goes to crap for him in the finale, he lets loose and beats Optimus within an inch of his life.
 Only the fact that the Swarm shows up stops him from crushing Optimus' head.

 - Big Bad: He's the main villain of the G2 comics.
 However, in terms of actual scope, he's barely The Heavy.

-- Canis Latinicus / Punny Name / Take That!: Well aware that the Transformers: Generation 2 series would probably be cancelled before it ran very many issues due to unrealistic sales expectations, Simon Furman named him after the pun "Gee, axe us!"
+- Canis Latinicus / Punny Name / Take That!: Well aware that the Transformers: Generation 2 series would probably be canceled before it ran very many issues due to unrealistic sales expectations, Simon Furman named him after the pun "Gee, axe us!"

 - Dark and Troubled Past: He is forced to confront his in Generation 2 issue #3.
 He was once a violent sadist, and has since cultivated a calm and reasonable personality in an effort to convince himself that he is a moral person.
 It turns out that's just a facade, and that he's still as bad as he always was.
-Naturally instead of admitting this, he's determined to kill Prime and the Autobots so they can't remind him of the truth of who he is.
+Naturally, instead of admitting this, he's determined to kill Prime and the Autobots so they can't remind him of the truth of who he is.

 - Dragon Ascendant: Could be considered The Dragon to Nemesis Prime, and becomes the Big Bad in RID.
 When Dark Cybertron begins he willingly demotes himself to serve his pupil, Shockwave.